Keoffor/geoip-nginx/README.md

 1. If you feel we are not a good fit for you and prefer to dropout of the interview process, please send an email to java@treebright.com.
 Feel free to let us know how we should improve the interview process

-# Pro-Tip: How To Clone a Private Repo
+# Pro Tip 8: How To Clone a Private Repo

 Although, forking is not permitted on private repos, you have been given write access to this repo.
 You may clone this repo locally and push your updates directly.
 If you use GitHub from the command line this is how you would clone: